 David Wheat (Ph.D.
-Vanderbilt University, 2009) is a historian of colonial Latin America and the early modern Iberian world.
+Vanderbilt 2009) is a historian of colonial Latin America and the early modern Iberian world.
 His research interests include migration and diaspora, ports and maritime networks, and cross-cultural exchange.
-Wheat’s first book, Atlantic Africa & the Spanish Caribbean, 1570-1640, is forthcoming with University of North Carolina Press, published for the Omohundro Institute of Early American History & Culture.
-His research has been supported by the Fulbright Institute of International Education, the Conference on Latin American History, and the National Endowment for the Humanities, and the American Council of Learned Societies.
+Wheat’s first book, Atlantic Africa & the Spanish Caribbean, 1570-1640, is forthcoming with UNC Press, published for the Omohundro Institute of Early American History & Culture.
+His research has been supported by the Fulbright Institute of International Education, the Conference on Latin American History, the National Endowment for the Humanities, and the American Council of Learned Societies.

-- “African Laborers for a New Empire: Iberia, Slavery, and the Atlantic World.”
-A Lowcountry Digital History Initiative (online public history exhibition) launched in Feb 2014.
-Hosted by the Lowcountry Digital Library at the College of Charleston.
-Co-authored with Carl Wise.
+- “African Laborers for a New Empire: Iberia, Slavery, and the Atlantic World,” with co-author Carl Wise.
+An online public history exhibition launched in February 2014, and hosted by the Lowcountry Digital Library at the College of Charleston.

 - “The Spanish Caribbean in the Colonial Period.”
 In Oxford Bibliographies in Latin American Studies, ed.
 Ben Vinson (New York: Oxford University Press, 2012).